Albion College Presents Annual Lessons and Carols

 The Service of Nine Lessons and Carols was designed by Archbishop E. W. Benson for use in the cathedral at Truro, England.
 The first formal event was held there on Christmas Eve, 1880.
 The service was later modified for use in King’s College Chapel, Cambridge, in 1918 by the Very Reverend Eric Milner-White, who was Dean of the Chapel at that time.
 The late David L. Strickler introduced the service to Albion College in 1966.
 It has been a cherished tradition ever since.

-The event is free of charge and open to the public.
-For more information, please contact student organizer Sandra Myint at
+This event is free and open to the public.
+For more information, contact the music department at 517-629-0481 or email .